ETOSPHERES-Labs/etopay-sdk/sdk/bindings/android/README.md

 - ***function_Name*** = Name of the function

 Example:
-In Java, for the function `setCurrencyJni`, the following code is needed
+In Java, for the function `getNetworksJni`, the following code is needed

 ```Java
 // filename: CryptpaySdk.java